fgauna12/fgauna12.github.io/_posts/2021-11-22-setting-up-an-aks-cluster-with-argo-cd.md

 ## NGINX Ingress Controller with Let's Encrypt

-Inspired by [this](https://docs.microsoft.com/en-us/azure/aks/ingress-tls) page on the Microsoft docs.
+I was inspired by [this](https://docs.microsoft.com/en-us/azure/aks/ingress-tls) page on the Microsoft docs.
 We're going to install the NGINX ingress controller with Let's Encrypt.

-**Note:** To make things more simple, I will use the NGINX image from Docker Hub.
-In the Microsoft Docs, they walk you through importing the NGINX image into your own container registry, and... for good reason.
+**Note:** To simplify things, I will use the NGINX image from Docker Hub.
+The Microsoft Docs walk you through importing the NGINX image into your own container registry, and... for good reason.

 ### Install NGINX Ingress Controller